Housing / FAQs

 - Independent students whose goal is to meet other students and experience college life might enjoy staying in the dormitory (on-campus or off-campus) or one of the local apartments.

-- Independent students who prefer a quiet environment and are not able to share living space with other students might enjoy renting a private apartment (studio or one bedroom), renting a room from a local host, or reserving a private bedroom in the on-campus dormitory (apartment style).
+- Independent students who prefer a quiet environment and are not able to share living space with other students might enjoy renting a private apartment (studio or one bedroom), or renting a room from a local host.

-- Students who would like to learn about American culture or students who are younger and might need help during their first experience of living away from home might enjoy staying with a local homestay family.
+- Students who would like to learn about American culture or students who are younger and might need help during their first experience of living away from home might enjoy staying with a local homestay family (homestay arrangements are handled by students).